alxndrTL/Landing-Starships/README.md

-## Discussion, and Technical Details
+## Discussion and Technical Details

 - ### About the physical simulation and the landing